google-code-export/qdevelop/trunk/README.txt

 QDevelop [-l translation] [file(s)] [project]

 -l translation
-	When QIde starts, it detect automatically the language of installed system.
+	When QDevelop starts, it detect automatically the language of installed system.
 If you want to use another language, use this option.
 	Available languages are English, French, German and Dutch.

 [file(s)] Open the files in editors.

-[project] Open the (.pro) file in QIde.
+[project] Open the (.pro) file in QDevelop.
 The other files are closed before open the project.

 Documentation
 ~~~~~~~~~~~~~